AllYourBot/hostedgpt/README.md

 Additionally, certain features can only be configured with environment variables.
 These are:

 - `CLOUDFLARE_STORAGE_FEATURE` - This is a feature that allows you to store message attachments in Cloudflare's R2 storage.
-By default this is false, but you can set it to `true` to enable it.
-You must configure Cloudflare first for it to work.
+When this is false, attachments are stored within postgres.
+This is the default configuration.
+But you can set it to `true` to enable it.
+You must configure Cloudflare Storage first for it to work.

 ### Configuring Cloudflare Storage